 I can brine a 12 pounder in 6 quarts of brine.
 And it stays cold, down to 40 or below, for almost 24 hours by just placing a frozen gallon milk jug of water in it, right on top of the turkey.
 The ice keeps the turkey and brine safely cold, and its weight holds the the turkey under the surface of the brine.

-In my opinion, one of the best brining containers you can get is an insulated water cooler, the type with the little pushbutton spigot at the bottom.
+In my opinion, one of the best brining containers you can get is an insulated water cooler.
 If you're serious about brining turkeys, it's the way to go!